 - Click Back up now or select another start time option

 By following these steps, you should be able to set up automatic backups of your Dropbox files on a weekly basis.

 There are other tools that can perform this task as well, but we’ve decided to include the top ones exclusively.

 Know of any other solution that we may have missed out on?
 Let us know by leaving us a message in the comments section below.

 A Dropbox Basic account is free and includes 2 GB of space, and you can also download free apps to access Dropbox from your computer and mobile device.
-Of course, there are plenty of other free cloud storage services to choose from.

 Dropbox is a cloud storage service, which means you can copy your files to the cloud and, as long as you have an Internet connection, you can access them later, even if you’re using a different device.
-This makes it one of the best cloud storage apps for Windows 10.

 Google Drive offers more storage space for both free and premium accounts, but Dropbox performs file syncs a lot faster.
 Thus, it all boils down to what you are interested in most.